Skip to content

 3. Verify Installation

-By default, DataFlux Func comes with some example scripts after installation.
+By default, DataFlux Func comes with some example Scripts after installation.

-1. Click the "Script Editor" in the top navigation bar, then select "Script Lib" - "Examples" - "Basic Demo" in the left sidebar
+1. Click the "Script Editor" in the top navigation bar, select "Script Lib" - "Examples" - "Basic Demo" in the left sidebar

 At this point, the installation verification is complete